Tag: NGO for education

 The Role of Play Therapy in Modern Child Counseling

-Introduction: Understanding Children’s Emotional World In today’s fast-paced and demanding environment, children face a variety of emotional and psychological challenges.
+In today’s fast-paced and demanding environment, children face a variety of emotional and psychological challenges.
 Academic stress, family conflicts, social pressures, and increasing exposure to digital media can affect their mental well-being.
-However, children often lack the ability to express their emotions verbally, which makes it difficult to understand their…
+However, children often lack the ability to express their emotions verbally, which makes it difficult to understand their inner struggles.
+This is why…

 • The Role of NGOs in Strengthening Mental Health Awareness